bombasticSlacks/Aspirant/Game/Materials.md

 ## Material
 All things are made up of materials.
 This usually isn't a major concern to the average adventurer, but a savvy tradesman will want to carefully select materials of varying qualities for their projects.
 Characters will need to source materials for anything they are [Crafting](Crafting).
-Materials should be simple and interchangeable withing a quality.
+Materials should be simple and interchangeable within a quality.

 ### Material Quality
 All materials generally come in three quality levels:

 #### Basic
-simple materials, not very useful for crafting anything but the most basic of things.
+Simple materials, not very useful for crafting anything but the most basic of things.
 #### Artisan
 Well treated, high-quality materials used for proper tools and equipment.
 #### Exotic